canincarlos/LastCatStanding/README.md

 ![First Steps](/img/paper.jpg "First Steps")

-> A quick note on web-design *best practices* ... each framework and domain seems to have their own variances of ideas wrt to what "best practices" actually are ... my goal was to be clear with my code, and keep it relatively clean.
+> A quick note on web-design *best practices* ... each framework and domain seems to have their own ideas wrt to what "best practices" actually are ... my goal was to be clear with my code, and keep it relatively clean.
 To these ends I have separate HTML, CSS and JavaScript files.
-I did attempt to be considerate of a11y accessibility; while regarding the JavaScript code, I listed the variables first, followed by functions, followed by operational code.
+I did attempt to be considerate of a11y; while regarding the JavaScript code, I listed the variables first, followed by functions, followed by operational code.

 > I decided to make a single page application, rather than a multi-page application, due to time and preferred focus.
 The creation of a Vue app, with the addition of persistant database, feels more appropriate for a multi-page application.
 Both the competition and gallery space are able to be accessibly displayed on the same-page, and that seemed reasonable enough for this exam.